backdrop-contrib/highlightjs_wysiwyg/README.md

 3. On your text format settings, check "Enable Insert Code Syntax shortcode" under the shortcode settings and "ShortCodes" under the "enabled filters" select list.
 4. Add the "{code}" button to "Avaiable Toolbar".
+5. Add the Highlight.js bundled library from [the Highlight.js project bundler](https://highlightjs.org/download/) to a new `/libraries` directory in this module's root folder, e.g `/libraries/highlightjs/`.

 ## How To Use In WYSIWYG Editor